noirbizarre/django.js/doc/settings.rst

     is the application relative path to search into

 pattern
-    is a expressions to extract localizable strings (cane be a list of regular expressions).
+    is a expressions to extract localizable strings (can be a list of regular expressions).

 **Exemple:**